netarchitech/language-thinkscript/README.md

 # language-thinkscript
-thinkscript language support in Atom
+A syntax highlighter for thinkscript in Atom